 Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone who comes into contact with children and their families has a role to play in safeguarding children.
-In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
-This means that they should consider, at all times, what is in the best interests of the child.
+Everyone who comes into contact with children and their families has a role to play.
+In order to fulfil this

-Excerpt 2 From Keeping Children Safe In Education, January 2021
+Excerpt 2 From Keeping Children Safe In Education, September 2023

-Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: • protecting children from maltreatment • preventing impairment of children's health or development • ensuring that children grow up in circumstances consistent with the provision of safe and effective care • taking action to enable all children to have the best outcomes
+Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:

-Excerpt 3 From Keeping Children Safe In Education, January 2021
+- protecting children from maltreatment - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes

-Role of school and College staff
+Excerpt 3 From Keeping Children Safe In Education, September 2023 Role of school and College staff